DevExpress-Examples/winforms-dashboard-custom-items/CS/CustomItemsSample/CustomItems/WaypointMap/readme.md

 * Add the `WaypointMap` module to your solution.
 * Add a reference to this project to References in your project.
-* Call the following code to create to register the `WaypointMapItemMetadata` type in your application:
+* Call the following code to register the `WaypointMapItemMetadata` type in your application:

 **C# code**:
 ```csharp